VungDo404/boilerplate/README.md

 ## <a name="features">🔋 Features</a>

-🛡️ **Secure Authentication:** Signup, Login, Logout, Spring Security, JWT sessions, Verify Email, Reset Password, Two-Factor Authentication (support multiple providers like Email and Google Authenticator), External Login with Github and Google, Account Lockout.
+🛡️ **Secure Authentication:** Signup, Login, Logout, Spring Security, JWT sessions (using access & refresh tokens with rotation and whitelist validation), Verify Email, Reset Password, Two-Factor Authentication (support multiple providers like Email and Google Authenticator), External Login with Github and Google, Account Lockout.